bloomberg/phabricator-tools/README.md

 ## Directory Layout

   *./arcyd*
       The 'Arcyd' application

   *./arcyd_test/*
       A testbed for the Arcyd application to run in, setup with 'make_test_repos.sh' and run
           'run_arcyd_single.sh'
       or  'run_arcyd_multi.sh'
       to try arcyd out in the test instance.

   *./LICENSE*

   *./runtests*
       Convenience script to run the test suite

   *./TODO*

   *./vagrant*
       All the 'instant Phabricator' artifacts may be found here.

   *./*
       To simplify usage, all the Python source is in the root directory;
       this is so that the modules do not need to be added to the PYTHONPATH in order to be discovered, they run out of the box.

       The python modules are divided into 'package groups' which are in turn divided into 'packages'

       ./abd*
           The 'abd' package group contains the Arcyd-specific code and may be renamed to 'arc' later.

           ./abdcmd_*
               Implemenation of Arcyd subcommands

           ./abdcmnt_*
-            Format and submit event-related comments to differential revisions
+              Format and submit event-related comments to Differential reviews

           ./abdmail_*
               Format and submit event-related emails to people

           ./abdt_*
               General shared types and conventions

       ./phl*
           The 'phl' package group contains the code which can be considered re-usable as a 'PHabricator Library'.

           ./phlcon_*
               Thin wrappers around Phabricator Conduit APIs

           ./phldef_*
               Predefined data and constants

           ./phlgit_*
               Thin wrappers around Git subcommands

           ./phlgitu_*
               High-level Git utilities

           ./phlsys_*
               Wrappers around interaction with the operating system

 ## Contacts